-For instance, the iced coffee is less acidic and this makes it perfect for those with sensitive tummies.
+For instance, iced coffee is less acidic and this makes it perfect for those with sensitive tummies.
 Not to mention, you don’t have to worry about scorching your mouth with hot coffee.
 The question that many have though is, which is the best cold coffee drink for summer- iced latte or iced coffee?
 Is there one that’s superior to the other?
 Read on to learn more.

 Iced Coffee vs. Iced Latte- Are They the Same?

 The iced latte is an entirely different beverage from iced coffee.
 The primary feature that sets these two apart is the coffee to milk ratio.
+The iced latte is also made with espresso and not with drip coffee.

 Iced coffee is simply coffee that is prepared with hot or room temperature water, chilled and then poured over ice.
 If you like, you can add flavor or a sweetener to your iced coffee.

-Also, the iced latte has more milk than coffee- the main thing that distinguishes it from iced coffee.
+Also, the iced latte has more milk than iced coffee– the main thing that distinguishes it from iced coffee.
 The milk to coffee ratio can be as high as 8:1.
 Thus, an iced latte is more of coffee-flavored milk and not vice versa.

 You’re more likely to find sweetened lattes than iced coffees.
 This is because of the milk or creamer incorporated.
 Some iced lattes- like the Vietnamese latte -are made using condensed milk.